-People with Lynch syndrome have an increased risk of colorectal cancer, with lifetime risk estimated to be between around 50% to 80%.
+People with Lynch syndrome have an increased risk of colorectal cancer, with lifetime risk estimated to be between around 50% to 80% (see Lynch Syndrome in Gene Reviews).
 The main strategy to prevent colorectal cancer in people with Lynch syndrome has been regular screening with colonoscopy and polypectomy.
 Aspirin has been suggested as another potential prevention strategy for colorectal cancer.

 Diagnosis and staging of colorectal cancer are well established with histology and appropriate imaging, and are not covered by this guideline.